Azure-Samples/azure-ml-federated-learning/docs/provisioning/silo_vnet_existingstorage.md

 4. Click on **Add role assignment** and add each of these same role towards the storage account of your orchestrator.

-### 2. Externally between the silo's compute to R/W from/to the orchestrator storage
+### 2. Between the silo's compute to R/W from/to the orchestrator storage

 1. Navigate the Azure portal to find your resource group.